angel-marchev/sofiaPM10report.github.io/prediction.md

 AllCitizenDaily <- do.call(bind_rows,citizenDaily)
 summary(as.factor(AllCitizenDaily$date))[1:50]
 ```
-The date with the most observations in the dataset in march is "2018-03-26" - let's use that as a reference
+The date with the most observations in the dataset "2018-03-26".
+However, at this date we would only have less than three months of data for training the models.

-The date with the most observations in the dataset in June would be "2018-06-23" - let's use that as a reference
+The next date with the most observations in the dataset is "2018-06-23" - let's use that as a reference

 The analysis below is done twice with both dates
 ```R